Billy the Kid Versus Dracula: Release

 According to the American Film Institute, an official release date of the film is not confirmed.
 The film was shown as early as March 30, 1966, in New Haven, Connecticut.
 Box-office reports in the September 28, 1966, issue of Variety stated that it was featured on a double bill that month as a reissue in St. Louis, Missouri.

-Home media

-Billy the Kid Versus Dracula was released on DVD by the label Cheezy Flicks on October 25, 2005, and again on DVD by Cheezy Flicks in a compilation titled Shockorama: The William Beaudine Collection.
-The film was released on blu-ray and DVD by KINO Lorber Studio Classics on August 20, 2019.

-Reception
+Legacy

 John Carradine later spoke on the film, "I have worked in a dozen of the greatest, and I have worked in a dozen of the worst.
 I only regret Billy the Kid Versus Dracula.
 Otherwise, I regret nothing."
 And again: "My worst film?
 That's easy, a thing called Billy the Kid Versus Dracula...It was a bad film.
 I don't even remember it.
 I was absolutely numb!"
 Critic and historian Tom Weaver stated that the film could have earned "the semirespectability" of Curse of the Undead, another vampire-themed Western "if it [were] truer to vampire lore, if it didn't feature a 'name' outlaw like Billy the Kid, if the vampire in it weren't Dracula, and if Carradine's performance [were] much better.
 (That's a lot of ifs.)"